hack-Cypher650/bandgap-reference-circuit-gpdk180-/Analysis/operating_point.md

 **Note:**
+PMOS terminal voltages are reported with respect to source potential, hence negative VGS and VTH values.
 The threshold voltage (`VTH`) values were obtained from the device operating point data reported by the simulator.
 The region of operation was determined analytically using DC bias conditions.